Beautiful waterfront ice rink at Penn's Landing in Old City Philadelphia

 Winterfest celebration at Penn's Landing in Old City Philadelphia

 Grab a seat on a cozy rocking chair, wrap yourself up in a thick blanket, and curl up with a hot chocolate or coffee (from local roaster La Colombe) as you watch the skaters glide by.
-Entrance is free, so even if you are not skating you can stop by to enjoy the lively winter ambiance.
 There is no better way to liven up a dreary overcast Northern winter day!
+Also, there are some fun photos opp.

 Cozy rocking chairs at Winterfest in Philadelphia

-The event & ice skating typically runs from late November (sometime around Thanksgiving) to the beginning of March.
+The event typically runs from late November (sometime around Thanksgiving) to the beginning of March.

 New Year’s Eve Extravaganza